Funeral Plan Policy & Disclosure Notice

 Only the courts of South Africa shall have jurisdiction to entertain any claims arising out of or in respect of this Policy and the law of South Africa shall apply to this Policy.

-The parties hereby consent to the jurisdiction of the High Court of South Africa (South Gauteng Division, Johannesburg), in respect of all claims and causes of action between them, whether now or in the future, arising out of or in respect of this Policy.
+The parties hereby consent to the jurisdiction of the High Court of South Africa (Gauteng Local Division, Johannesburg), in respect of all claims and causes of action between them, whether now or in the future, arising out of or in respect of this Policy.

 18. INDULGENCE, LENIENCY OR EXTENSION: